polaeskandar/project-password-manager-app/frontend/README.md

 - Add some validation
 - Refactor code
 - Connect to backend

-- Add edit and delete to passwords and categories
+- Additional: Add filtering
-- Add filtering
+- Additional: Copy to clipboard